nakOza/kuiqkolor-privacy/README.md

 ## About

-This repository contains the standalone static privacy-policy website for **KuiqKolor v1.11.1**.
+This repository contains the standalone static privacy-policy website for **KuiqKolor**.

 ## Files